Public Service Enterprise Group (PEG) Q1 2017 Results - Earnings Call Transcript

 Sure, yes.
 No, we haven't discussed it.
 I describe it as a step in the right direction on an issue that we and the board staff and others have been talking about now for a well over a year.
 You may remember, we have filed 14 trackers/clause programs over the past 10 years and had all 14 approved, not exactly as we had filed them, but with modifications.

 And it's become abundantly clear to us and to the board staff that many of these programs that we've initiated have many, many years ahead of them.
 I mean, we have an aging infrastructure that needs replacement.
-And to constantly go back in because of an 18-month program's expiration is just not optimal (45:08) in terms of how much work you can do efficiently.
+And to constantly go back in because of an 18-month program's expiration is just suboptimal in terms of how much work you can do efficiently.
 So, things like training programs for long-term employees, permanent hires versus contractors are things that we don't do now because we don't know whether our capital program is going to end in 18 or 36 months.
 So, what the board has come out with, all right, we'll give things a kind of a standard recovery mechanism in a five-year life, but in exchange you have to come in for rate case every five years.

 And given the actions to load growth, that seems like a very, very reasonable thing to do.
 Now, the devil's in the details, and based upon the straw man that was put out, there's a couple of significant improvements that we think we need to be made.
 I'm sure that maybe some other folks who have a different point of view.
 But we think it's a good step in terms of realizing that long-term ongoing infrastructure replacement should not be done in 18-month increments.